Howdju/howdju/premiser-ui/README.md

   - If other users have interacted with the entity, then disallow
   - If a grace period of 24 hours or so has passed, then disallow
 * For a justificaiton, must check counter justifications (recursively)

+# Ontology
+## Could justification compound atoms be positive justifications of justifications (the opposite of counter-justifications)
+Maybe, but which would justify which?
+In some cases, the justifications are equally necessary.
+Although there is, I think, a natural ordering to the atoms, which I will be capturing with the order attribute.
+But rather than store them in this way that (without some add'l index) would require a query per corroborating/equi/supporting/concurring/aligned-justification

+From a UI perspective, would we show a justification with it's equi-justifications below and when a person votes for them, they move up into the same level as the other atoms?

+How to distinguish between things that are logically necessary vs. things that just make the case stronger?

+It may be supportive of human users to assume the technique of logic and to just let users create these compounds in a way that is natural (i.e. no fluid voting in out).
+To support someone to modify or fix or trim the compound, allow them to edit it, adding and subtracting atoms.
+And then of course try to identify if they have added something making the compound equivalent to an existing compound.

+# Conjunctive/Compound/Logical/Combined justifications
+* Don't let user target statement with statements-based justification using same statements as another justification
+* When you edit statement compounds and reorder or edit the text, you create a new statement compound
+  * This is to prevent you tweaking a statement to work better in one context, while making it less appropriate for another context that you aren't looking at
+  * What about editing the statement on its own page?
+I guess editing statements must be limited to correcting mistakes, not to tweaking.
+  * A compound statement with the same statements in the same order is the same compound statement

+* rootStatementId doesn't work for compounds, because the same justification may be a compound on different statements
+  * Actually we can squeak by for now because it is only one additional level of querying to pick up the atoms
+  * And actually, we should not be duplicating justifications across statements or uses; if a user wants to create a justification using identical base as another, just create a new justification, and that can have the rootStatementID appropriate for its use (it should be identical to its based justification's rootStatementId)
+  * What is the target type of a compound justification atom?
+I guess it's the same as the based justification
+  * wait a second, compounds don't need to combine justifications, just statements.
+  * what if people want to change a compound only by reordering?
+  * Should STATEMENT justifications just be one-off STATEMENT_COMPOUND justifications?
+    * Yes.
+    * Similar to URLs, add statements when selecting statement-based.
+    * Add drag and drop to reorder
+      * This would imply storing the order as a different justification, or some concept of variant.
+A user wants to see the specific ordering that they created/verified
+      * This suggests to me other types of variants, such as adding and removing statements, inserting them in different orders, and replacing statements with semantically equivalent statements!
+      * Also, how to display these variants in a managable way?
+Would want to prioritize them by most likely to be acceptable.
+And would like to highlight the difference between what the user is currently viewing and the alternative(s)
+      * I'm imagining the current justification, then an infinite scrolling popup to the side that shows alternatives one after another, each one highlighted to show the difference between the active justification and it.
+        The user can select one of these alternatives to make it the active one, and then new alternatives based upon that active justification are loaded into the alternatives popup.
+This allows the user to navigate the graph of related justifications.
+      * What if two very similar statement compound justifications are both at the top of recommended justifications for a statement; do we show both, or do we somehow capture that the most popular justification is this family of compound statements?
+Then perhaps the user can view the family (similar to the alternative justification popup) and select the one they want to be active.
+  * Should statement compounds be usable by different justifications?
+Or are they like justifications in that they are purpose-built?
+I.e., should the same statements used to justify one statement be identified with the same statements when used to justify another?
+    * If a user reorders the statements, we wouldn't want that to reorder for other compounds.
+    * It might be nice to capture the fact that a user used the same compound to justify another statement...but is this even really a common use case?
+This seems more like they would want to make the two statements semantically equivalent?
+    * Yes, every argument has a context, which we may be able to model better at some point.
+The contexts would change between compounds.
+* UI for creating: highlight, select compound, it appears off to the side, continue to highlight, popup around highlight lets you save, lets you reorder and then submit with conclusion/target statement.
+* But what if they don't want to just highlight quotes; what if they want intermediate statements?
+So highlight, justification statement from quote, collecting justified statements, and finally justify other statement
+* Actually, do we even allow users to create compounds of non-statement-based justifications?
+I think not.